Redundancy Policy

 Colleagues who are made redundant will also be entitled to receive a payment in respect of any accrued but untaken holidays.
 Holiday pay will be calculated up to the colleagues last day of employment.

-Where a colleague has accrued but untaken holidays remaining at their last day of employment, the Society will make a payment in lieu of it.
 Where a colleague has taken holidays in excess of their accrued entitlement, a deduction will be made from the final payments owed to the colleague.

 Colleagues may be required by their line manager to take any accrued holidays during their notice period.
 Where the Society makes a payment in lieu of notice (PILON), holidays will be calculated up to the last day worked, and the period of any PILON will not count towards holiday accrual.